Quantum-informed learning of genuine network nonlocality beyond idealized resources: Robustness of genuineness to shared randomness

+\begin{result} We find that genuine network nonlocal correlations exhibit some robustness to shared randomness even with noise.
+In particular, there exists no local realistic description of the quantum correlations with just 2 or 3 bits of classical shared randomness between the sources. \end{result}

-We find that genuine network nonlocality exhibits a degree of robustness.
-Specifically, correlations that have already been shown to be stronger than those in the standard Bell scenario also retain their genuineness under the introduction of shared randomness.
-Our analysis shows that for $K=2$ and $K=3$ layer network configurations, genuine nonlocality persists; however, with the addition of a fourth layer in $K=4$, the shared randomness resource becomes sufficient for a local hidden variable description to fully reproduce the correlations, causing the genuineness to disappear.
-Moreover, by introducing shared randomness to our noise robustness study using Werner noise we find that this robustness of genuineness is not restricted to pure states.
+Our analysis shows that for $N_k=2$ and $N_k=3$ layer network configurations, genuine nonlocality persists; however, with the addition of a fourth layer in $N_k=4$, the shared randomness resource becomes sufficient for a local hidden variable description to fully reproduce the correlations, causing the genuineness to disappear.
+Moreover, by introducing shared randomness to our noisy distributions under Werner noise, we find that this robustness is not restricted to pure states.
 Slightly noisy mixed states are also able to sustain genuine nonlocal correlations, which is encouraging from the perspective of practical implementations.

 We also explored the case of partial shared randomness, where only two of the sources share randomness while the third remains independent.
 In this setting, we again observe that some robustness to genuineness is retained, reinforcing the idea that network-based nonlocal correlations can tolerate imperfections in source independence to a nontrivial extent.